testmyr/Cloudflare-Verification-Bypassing/README.md

 ______________________________

-The following environment was used successfully for testing:
+The following environment was successfully used:
    - Chrome 134.0.6998.88
    - Python 3.12
    - Pythons packages: